-Damage to organs – unintentional injury to the organs near the area of operation.
+- Damage to organs – unintentional injury to the organs near the area of operation.
 This may require a repeat operation to repair the damaged organs.

 - Blood clots – such as deep vein thromboses (clots in the veins, usually of the legs) and pulmonary embolus (clots in the lungs).

 - Pneumonia/ chest infection

 Possible Long-Term Complications

 - Increased chance of gastro-oesophageal reflux (heartburn).
 If reflux occurs post-operatively, some patients require acid-suppressing medication to relieve symptoms.
 This operation is best avoided in patients with severe symptoms of reflux prior to surgery.

 - There are occasional issues related to malabsorption of micronutrients.
 These are usually easily managed with supplemental vitamins and minerals.
 Long-term monitoring with blood tests is required to detect these nutrient deficiencies.

 After receiving your date for surgery, you will be advised to start a very low-calorie liquid meal replacement diet for the 14 days prior to your surgery.
 OptifastTM is the recommended meal replacement and is readily available from your local Chemist.
 The diet is intended to kick-start your weight loss prior to surgery, with the aim of reducing the size of your liver to optimise the safety of the procedure.
 More detailed information will be provided to you during your appointment with the dietitian.

 Generally, patients will stay in hospital for 2-3 days following the procedure.
 After the procedure you will start drinking clear fluids only (water, black tea, broth, juices).
 These will need to be sipped slowly in small amounts.
-Before going home, an x-ray study is performed to check the size of the stomach pouch and to exclude any leakage from the stapled edge of the stomach.
 Once the size and function of the pouch is confirmed, you will be able to drink fluids freely for the remainder of your hospital stay.
 During the next 4-6 weeks, while your body heals, you will gradually increase the texture of food you eat.
 Further information, including a healthy dietary guidelines booklet, will be provided at your appointment with the dietitian.